Matthias-Wandel/imgcomp/README.txt

 To use imgcomp, you must compile it.
-There are sample configuration files in imgcomp/conf-examples Imgcomp uses raspistill to dump files into /ramdisk (which is a ram disk) Then reads and compares these files, copies them to ~/saved/.... if they contain relevant changes.
+There are sample configuration files in imgcomp/conf-examples Imgcomp uses libcamera-still, libcamera-vid or raspistill to dump jpeg files into /ramdisk (which is a ram disk)
+Then reads and compares these files, copies them to ~/saved/.... if they contain relevant changes.